Northwest Wealth Management LLC Sells 38 Shares of Tesla, Inc. (NASDAQ:TSLA)

-A number of other institutional investors have also recently added to or reduced their stakes in TSLA.
-Flagship Private Wealth LLC acquired a new position in Tesla during the 4th quarter worth $26,000.
-Clear Investment Research LLC acquired a new position in Tesla during the 4th quarter worth $26,000.
-Veritas Investment Partners UK Ltd. acquired a new position in Tesla during the 4th quarter worth $28,000.
-Psagot Investment House Ltd. acquired a new position in shares of Tesla during the fourth quarter valued at about $28,000.
-Finally, Cypress Capital Management LLC WY raised its position in shares of Tesla by 800.0% during the fourth quarter.
-Cypress Capital Management LLC WY now owns 45 shares of the electric vehicle producer’s stock valued at $32,000 after buying an additional 40 shares during the last quarter.
-41.37% of the stock is owned by hedge funds and other institutional investors.
+Other institutional investors and hedge funds have also recently made changes to their positions in the company.
+Flagship Private Wealth LLC bought a new position in shares of Tesla in the 4th quarter valued at about $26,000.
+Clear Investment Research LLC bought a new position in shares of Tesla in the 4th quarter valued at about $26,000.
+Veritas Investment Partners UK Ltd. bought a new position in shares of Tesla in the 4th quarter valued at about $28,000.
+Psagot Investment House Ltd. bought a new position in shares of Tesla in the 4th quarter valued at about $28,000.
+Finally, Cypress Capital Management LLC WY boosted its holdings in shares of Tesla by 800.0% during the 4th quarter.
+Cypress Capital Management LLC WY now owns 45 shares of the electric vehicle producer’s stock worth $32,000 after buying an additional 40 shares during the period.
+41.37% of the stock is owned by institutional investors.

-TSLA has been the subject of several recent research reports.
-Wedbush reissued a “buy” rating and issued a $1,000.00 price target on shares of Tesla in a research report on Friday, April 9th.
-UBS Group dropped their price target on shares of Tesla to $700.00 and set a “neutral” rating for the company in a research report on Friday, May 21st.
-They noted that the move was a valuation call.
-FIX raised shares of Tesla to a “buy” rating in a research note on Tuesday, March 9th.
-Canaccord Genuity raised shares of Tesla to a “buy” rating in a research note on Tuesday, April 27th.
-Finally, Jefferies Financial Group reissued a “hold” rating and set a $700.00 price target (down from $775.00) on shares of Tesla in a research note on Monday, March 29th.
-Eleven investment analysts have rated the stock with a sell rating, twelve have assigned a hold rating, twelve have assigned a buy rating and one has given a strong buy rating to the company.
-The company presently has an average rating of “Hold” and a consensus target price of $455.19.
+Several brokerages recently commented on TSLA.
+Mizuho lifted their target price on shares of Tesla to $820.00 and gave the stock a “buy” rating in a report on Monday, April 26th.
+JPMorgan Chase & Co. lifted their target price on shares of Tesla from $135.00 to $155.00 and gave the stock an “underweight” rating in a report on Monday, April 5th.
+Wedbush reaffirmed a “buy” rating and set a $1,000.00 target price on shares of Tesla in a report on Friday, April 9th.
+Canaccord Genuity raised shares of Tesla to a “buy” rating in a report on Tuesday, April 27th.
+Finally, Morgan Stanley lifted their price objective on shares of Tesla to $900.00 and gave the stock an “overweight” rating in a research note on Wednesday, April 28th.
+Eleven analysts have rated the stock with a sell rating, twelve have given a hold rating, twelve have issued a buy rating and one has issued a strong buy rating to the company’s stock.
+Tesla has a consensus rating of “Hold” and an average target price of $455.19.

-Tesla (NASDAQ:TSLA) last issued its quarterly earnings data on Sunday, April 25th.
-The electric vehicle producer reported $0.93 earnings per share for the quarter, topping the consensus estimate of $0.79 by $0.14.
+Tesla (NASDAQ:TSLA) last posted its quarterly earnings data on Sunday, April 25th.
+The electric vehicle producer reported $0.93 EPS for the quarter, beating the Zacks’ consensus estimate of $0.79 by $0.14.
 Tesla had a net margin of 3.18% and a return on equity of 6.13%.
-The business had revenue of $10.39 billion during the quarter, compared to analysts’ expectations of $9.89 billion.
-During the same quarter in the previous year, the company earned $0.23 EPS.
-The business’s revenue was up 73.6% on a year-over-year basis.
-Sell-side analysts forecast that Tesla, Inc. will post 2.64 EPS for the current year.
+The company had revenue of $10.39 billion for the quarter, compared to analyst estimates of $9.89 billion.
+During the same period in the prior year, the firm posted $0.23 EPS.
+The company’s quarterly revenue was up 73.6% on a year-over-year basis.
+As a group, equities research analysts predict that Tesla, Inc. will post 2.64 EPS for the current year.

 Tesla, Inc designs, develops, manufactures, leases, and sells electric vehicles, and energy generation and storage systems in the United States, China, and internationally.
 The company operates in two segments, Automotive, and Energy Generation and Storage.
 The Automotive segment offers electric vehicles, as well as sells automotive regulatory credits.